-Quickly navigate the color spectrum with designer-focused accuracy.
+Quickly navigate the color spectrum in Figma with designer-focused accuracy.

 I’ve used a lot of art and design tools over the years but always felt that navigating colour in these programs were a disappointing and lacklustre experience.